IELTS General Training Exam: Take Your IELTS GT TestUpdated on 13 May, 2022

 These four sections evaluate different components of the English language that a learner will have to use when they move to countries with English as the official language.

-The listening and the speaking sections are similar for both general training and academic tests.
+The IELTS General Training test format for listening and speaking sections are similar for both types of IELTS tests.
 However, the writing and the reading sections are different.
 The examination lasts 2 hours and 45 minutes.
-Candidates can complete the speaking section of the IELTS general training exam one week before or after the exam.
+Candidates can complete the speaking section of the general training exam one week before or after the exam.

 Here’s the question format and duration of the exams:

 |There are four recordings that a candidate has to listen and then answer the questions asked.|